 He has been the invited guest conductor for All-State High School Orchestras in Illinois, Indiana, Kansas, Oklahoma, Wisconsin, and British Columbia in Canada, and at the Interlochen Center for the Arts.
 He has conducted the West Berlin Radio Orchestra, the Guildhall Orchestra and the BBC Symphony (London) in international competitions and has also conducted the Dayton Philharmonic, the Lafayette Symphony, the Indianapolis Chamber Orchestra, the Springfield (OH) Symphony, the Carmel Symphony, and the Orange County (California) Philharmonic Society, many in education-oriented concerts.

-His opera conducting at DePauw includes over 150 performances of such operas as Albert Herring, La Bohème, Die Fledermaus, Le Nozze di Figaro, Street Scene and musically West Wide Story and Sweeney Todd.
+His opera conducting at DePauw includes over 150 performances of such operas as Albert Herring, La Bohème, Die Fledermaus, Le Nozze di Figaro, Street Scene and musicals West Side Story and Sweeney Todd.

 The New York Times headline read, "One Who Dares to Reveal a Tuba’s Discreet Charms," when describing Orcenith Smith’s recital at Carnegie Hall’s Weill Recital Hall in October of 1997.
 National Public Radio’s Performance Today featured Smith on a live, nationally-broadcast solo recital performance from Washington, D.C. in January of 1998.
 Smith has recorded with Dave Brubeck, Sandi Patty, and on his own CD with DePauw faculty harpist, Harriet Thompson Moore.
 He has played with many symphony orchestras, including the major orchestras of Cincinnati and Indianapolis, and has been a soloist with orchestras in Oklahoma, Ohio, and Indiana.